Advances in Rehabilitation

 Introduction

-Parataekwondo is a recent addition to the Paralympic program, and research on training and preparation in this sport remains limited.
-Mood, sleep, and training load are key factors that can influence athletic performance, especially during the weeks preceding competition.
-This study aimed to compare training load, sleep, mood, and physical performance in elite para-athletes during the 14 days prior to a national Parataekwondo competition.
+Parataekwondo is a recent addition to the Paralympic program, and research on training and preparation remains limited.
+This study aimed to compare training load, sleep, mood, and physical performance in elite para-athletes during the 14 days prior to a national parataekwondo competition: these factors are known to have a considerable influence on athletic performance, especially during the weeks preceding competition.

 Material and methods